Contributions: Allison Adair

 Contributions: William Bole

 William Bole is the director of Content Development at Boston College’s Carroll School of Management.
 He is co-author of several books, including (with Bob Abernethy) The Life of Meaning: Reflections on Faith, Doubt, and Repairing the World.
 His writing has focused on religion, politics, business, and higher education, and has appeared in the Washington Post, New York Times, and Los Angeles Times, as well as America, Commonweal, Christian Century, Forbes, Utne Reader, and other outlets.
 He spent fifteen years as a reporter for wire services sponsored or syndicated by the New York Times, Associated Press, Newhouse, and Knight Ridder, and for nearly a decade as a research and writing fellow at Georgetown University’s Woodstock Theological Center.

 Contributions: Toby Bottorf

-Andy Boynton is Dean of Boston College’s Carroll School of Management.
-He is the co-author of The Idea Hunter: How to Find the Best Ideas and Make Them Happen and Virtuoso Teams: Lessons from Teams That Changed Their Worlds.
+Andy Boynton is the John and Linda Powers Family Dean of the Carroll School of Management at Boston College.
+He is the author of The Idea Hunter: How to Find the Best Ideas and Make them Happen and has a blog on leadership and innovation on Forbes .com.

 Contributions: John Butler